 18. Roaches have a sensitive biological clock.

-The brain of the cockroach contains an area similar to the pineal gland in human beings.
-This section of the brain stimulates activity at night and minimizes activity during the day.
+The brain contains an area similar to the pineal gland in human beings.
+This section of the cockroach brain stimulates activity at night and minimizes activity during the day.
 Turning of a light may be all you need to keep roaches out of a cupboard or cabinet (although they will just be more active somewhere else).

 19. Many American species of cockroaches have a natural “antifreeze” that protects them from freezing during the winter.